 They have a great selection of red wines.
 I love their Syrah and Grenache wines.
 They also make Cabernet Sauvignon, Merlot, and Zinfandel.

 The best part is they have a good outdoor area with bocce ball and picnic tables.
-You can grab some lunch on your way over and it enjoy it on one of the outdoor tables.
+You can grab some lunch on your way over and it enjoy it at one of the outdoor tables.

-Alpha Omega Winery is another one of the best family-friendly Napa Valley Wineries.
+Alpha Omega Winery is another one of the best family-friendly Napa Valley wineries.
 For younger kids, they offer coloring books and crayons upon arrival.